A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization

+In general, the optimization landscape of \eqref{general_problem} can be very complicated with numerous local optima and saddle points.
+Here, we consider the case where all the saddle points satisfy the strict saddle property and every local optimum is isolated as stated in Assumption \ref{ass_isolated}. \begin{assumption}[Isolated Optima and Strict Saddle Points] ~

+Denote $S=\{x\in\RR^d|\nabla\cF(x)=0\}$ as the set of all stationary points.
+For $x'\in S,$ $x'$ must be one of the following: \begin{itemize} \item A strict saddle point such that $\lambda_{\min}(\nabla^2\cF(x'))<0.$ \item An isolated local optimum such that $\lambda_{\min}(\nabla^2\cF(x'))>0.$ \end{itemize} \end{assumption} We want to remark that our analysis can also be extended to study the case of connected local optima.
+However, the proof will be much more involved.
+Please refer to Section \ref{discussion} for detailed discussion.

+We apply SGD with Polyak's momentum \citep{polyak1964some} (MSGD for short) to solve \eqref{general_problem}.
+At the $k$-th iteration, MSGD takes the following update

-where $\Sigma_k=X_kX_k^{\top}$ and $\mu(v_k-v_{k-1})$ is the momentum with a parameter $\mu \in [0,1)$.
-When $\mu=0$, \eqref{alg0} is reduced to SGHA.
-A detailed derivation of standard SGHA can be found in \cite{chen2017online}.
-We remark that though we focus on Polyak's momentum, extending our theoretical analysis to Nesterov's momentum is straightforward \citep{nesterov1983method}.
+where $\eta >0$ is the step size, and $\mu(x_k-x_{k-1})$ is the momentum with the momentum parameter $\mu \in [0,1)$.
+When $\mu=0$, \eqref{alg:0} is reduced to SGD.
+We remark that though we focus on Polyak's momentum, extending our theoretical analysis to Nesterov's momentum \citep{nesterov1983method} is straightforward.